|

 Photograph Collection, 1860s to 1960s

-29 b&w and 2 color photographs
+29 B/W and 2 color photographs

 SWCPC 879 E1

-One folder of Family photographs of the Firebaugh's and Pardee's.
+One folder of family photographs of the Firebaughs and Pardees

-First National Bank (Lubbock, Tex.)
+First National Bank (Lubbock, Texas)

-1 b & w copy print
+1 B/W copy print

 SWCPC 721 E1

-This collection consists of an early Lubbock image of the First National Bank
+an early Lubbock image of the First National Bank building.

 On 5 August 1901 Lubbock's first bank opened.
-The Bank of Lubbock was incorporated as
+The Bank of Lubbock was

-First Presbyterian Church (Lubbock, Tex.)
+First Presbyterian Church (Lubbock, Texas)

-Photograph Collection, 1906 - 1917 and undated
+Photograph Collection, 1906-1917 and undated

-3 b & w photo prints
+3 B/W photo prints

 SWCPC 720 E1

-This collection consists of First Presbyterian Church scrapbook materials.
-The
+First Presbyterian Church scrapbook materials.
+The Presbyterian Church was

-first years, but following World War I the size of the congregation began increasing.
+following World War I the size of the congregation began increasing.

 First Unitarian Universalist Church (Lubbock, Texas)